 Tylee finished with an excellent point – that our cities have more to gain from collaboration than competition.
 And we need to view ourselves from a global perspective.
 While our three cities may each rank relatively low in terms of GDP and population worldwide, the Cascadia region as a whole ranks 7th for GDP and 6th for population in the world.

 Brian Owendoff of CBRE commercial real estate in Portland then gave a thorough market comparison of the cities, again demonstrating the size of Seattle’s market.
 The city has more than twice the office space of Vancouver or Portland, higher average rents ($28 per sq. foot vs. $21), and a whopping 1.9 million square feet under construction.
 In the industrial market, however, Portland is the largest, with 245 million square feet compared to 170 million and 193 million sq. feet in Vancouver and Seattle.
-Average rents are the highest in Vancouver, though, which may be the reason we have the most under construction at the moment.
+Average rents are the highest in Vancouver and also the Sengkang Grand Residences are high rent because of the high end architecture, though, which may be the reason we have the most under construction at the moment.

 Owendoff also emphasized the need to position the “Mega Region” to grow the economy.
 He noted that Asia and the Pacific Rim already view us as “the same thumbtack on the map.”
 It only makes sense for our cities to do the same.